About New Jersey Coastal Resilience Collaborative

 • Mike Galvin – JMT Consulting – Field Site Visit Workgroup

-• Danielle McCulluch – US Fish and Wildlife Service – Coastal Habitat & Aquatic Resources Research and Monitoring (CHARRM) Workgroup
+• Danielle McCulloch – US Fish and Wildlife Service – Coastal Habitat & Aquatic Resources Restoration and Management (CHARRM) Workgroup

-• Karl Vilacoba – Urban Coast Institute at Monmouth University
+• Karl Vilacoba – Monmouth University Urban Coast Institute

 • Adrianna Zito-Livingston – The Nature Conservancy – Beneficial Use Learning Network Workgroup